shiva5-git/bitcoinanalysis/README.md

-# 📊 Bitcoin Data Analysis Project
+# 📊 Analysing Bitcoin Prices Project

 This project provides a comprehensive analysis of historical Bitcoin prices using Python libraries such as **Pandas**, **NumPy**, **Matplotlib**, and **Seaborn**.